tuProlog/arg2p-kt/README.md

 ### Get Started

-The Arg2p library is available under different forms.
+The Arg2p library is available in two different forms: as a standalone application (Arg2p Java IDE), and as a [2P-Kt](http://pika-lab.gitlab.io/tuprolog/2p-in-kotlin/) library.

 #### Graphical User Interface